Crisis of the late Middle Ages: Malthusian hypothesis

-Scholars such as David Herlihy and Michael Postan use the term Malthusian limit to explain some calamities as results of overpopulation.
-In his 1798 Essay on the Principle of Population, Thomas Malthus asserted that exponential population growth will invariably exceed available resources, making mass death inevitable.
-In his book The Black Death and the Transformation of the West, David Herlihy explores whether the plague was an inevitable crisis of population and resources.
-In The Black Death; A Turning Point in History? (ed.
-William M. Bowsky), he "implies that the Black Death's pivotal role in late medieval society... was now being challenged.
-Arguing on the basis of a neo-Malthusian economics, revisionist historians recast the Black Death as a necessary and long overdue corrective to an overpopulated Europe."
+Scholars such as David Herlihy and Michael Postan use the term Malthusian limit to explain some calamities as the result of overpopulation.
+In Essay on the Principle of Population (1798), Thomas Malthus asserted that exponential population growth will invariably exceed available resources, making mass death inevitable.
+In his book The Black Death and the Transformation of the West, David Herlihy explores whether the plague was an inevitable result of overpopulation and insufficient resources.

 Herlihy also examined the arguments against the Malthusian crisis, stating "if the Black Death was a response to excessive human numbers it should have arrived several decades earlier" in consequence of the population growth before the Black Death.
-Herlihy also brings up other, biological factors that argue against the plague as a "reckoning" by arguing "the role of famines in affecting population movements is also problematic.
+Herlihy also mentions other, biological factors that argue against the plague as a "reckoning" by arguing "the role of famines in affecting population movements is also problematic.
 The many famines preceding the Black Death, even the 'great hunger' of 1315 to 1317, did not result in any appreciable reduction in population levels".
-Herlihy concludes the matter stating, "the medieval experience shows us not a Malthusian crisis but a stalemate, in the sense that the community was maintaining at stable levels very large numbers over a lengthy period" and states that the phenomenon should be referred to as more of a deadlock, rather than a crisis, to describe Europe before the epidemics.
+Herlihy concludes as follows: "The medieval experience shows us not a Malthusian crisis but a stalemate, in the sense that the community was maintaining at stable levels very large numbers over a lengthy period", and stating that the phenomenon should be referred to as more of a deadlock, rather than a crisis, to describe Europe before the epidemics.